hlindberg/misc-puppet-docs/data-in-modules.md

 Please note that the first implementation is experimental - the purpose is to get early feedback.

+**News !**

 A number of issues have already been raised and solutions have been implemented.
-This document describes the support that is added in the branch [arm9-puppet-3_4](https://github.com/hlindberg/puppet/tree/feature/arm9-puppet-3_4), and a brief description is made of how the corresponding features work when used with what is already in Puppet 3.3.
+This document describes the support that is added in the branch [arm9-puppet-3_4](https://github.com/hlindberg/puppet/tree/feature/arm9-puppet-3_4), and a brief description is made of how the corresponding features work when used with what is already in Puppet 3.3.0.

 The branch combines implementation of the Puppet Redmine issues #22574, #22646, and #22593.